datacommonsorg/docsite/api/sheets/get_variable.md

 To get the population of the five counties in 2017:

-1. Place your cursor in the desired cell; in this case A2.
-1. Enter the DCID of Hawaii, namely `geoId/15`.
+1. Place your cursor in the desired cell; in this case A2, and enter the DCID of Hawaii, namely `geoId/15`.
 1. In cell B2, enter the formula `=DCPLACESIN(A2, "County")`.
 The DCIDs of the Hawaii counties populate column B.
 1. (Optional) In cell C2, enter `=DCGETNAME(B2:B6)` to retrieve the names of the counties in column C.
 1. In cell D2, enter the formula `=DCGET(B2:B6, "Count_Person", 2017)`.